savonet/blog/_posts/2023-10-21-a-better-liquidsoap-developer-experience.md

 ### Next: language server

-The next step would be to implement a [Language server](https://microsoft.github.io/language-server-protocol/) that could be use to provide the developer with in-editor information such as:
+The next step would be to implement a [Language server](https://microsoft.github.io/language-server-protocol/) that could be used to provide the developer with in-editor information such as:
-* Document about code values
+* Documentation about code values
 * Suggested function variables
 * Type of any given value
 * etc.

-However, this a **lot** of work and, for now, we want to being the focus back to the pending features.
+However, this a **lot** of work and, for now, we want to bring the focus back to pending new features.
 Also, here too, being error tolerant might prove challenging.
 We can definitely get a lot of information from a script that can be fully parsed and typed but, what do we do when it has partial errors?

-Here, too, it seems that the `tree-sitter` grammar might prove very useful as it is really good at getting a decent AST out of partially broken code and has a programmatic API to walk through the resulting tree.
+It seems that the `tree-sitter` grammar might prove very useful for this as it is really good at getting a decent AST out of partially broken code and has a programmatic API to walk through the resulting tree.

 ### TL;DR